MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 },
 ```

-This time, if the test is string enough, it should fail.
+This time, if the test is strong enough, it should fail.
 Let's run it
 to verify!

 ```shell